For some people, coming up with ideas is as easy as spotting chewing gum on the sidewalk. For others, it’s nearly impossible.

 How do you come up with ideas?

-There are so many different ways to do this.
-I’ve only mentioned a few.
-However, I hope that with enough examples, you’ll be able to come up with your own ideas or to improve on others’ ideas.
-If you want a little help, or want to share your thoughts, please leave a comment below or have a chat with me on twitter!
+There are so many different ways to do this; I’ve only mentioned a few.
+However, I hope that through these examples, you’ll be able to come up with your own ideas or to improve on others’ ideas.

 Still looking for more business ideas?
 Check out the Bplans guide to coming up a great idea.
 Once you think you’ve found a solid idea to start with, check out this article on how to know if you have a good idea.
 And, this free downloadable idea checklist will help you think through every aspect of your potential business idea, including how to test it out.